Best Camping Showers of 2025

 NEMO Heliopolis Shower Tent

-The Nemo Heliopolis shower tent is made of a super private opaque tent material.
-When you close the window and door, no one can see you even with the sun shining on the tent (believe me: we tried).
-Like the Kelty Privacy Tent, it can be used as a potential porta potty with a bucket for group camping or gatherings.
+In addition to being used as a shower tent, the Heliopolis has a toilet paper roll holder and can be used as a potential porta potty with a bucket for group camping or gatherings.
 See our Best Human Waste Bags and WAG bags for more on the Luggable Loo potty system.

 Compare Prices Of The Nemo Heliopolis Shower Tent

-We liked that the Nemo Heliopolis has well designed features, like a mesh pocket in the ceiling to hold dry clothes or a towel while using the shower.
-There’s a hook and loop for the zipper on the inside to prevent accidental interruptions while using the tent.
+We liked that the Nemo Heliopolis has well designed features, like a mesh pocket in the ceiling to hold dry clothes or a camping towel while using the shower.
+There’s a hook and loop (what most people know as Velcro) for the zipper on the inside to prevent accidental interruptions while using the tent.
 The tent is spacious inside.
 We found it is easy to shower and move around without bumping into the walls.

 We liked that the mesh window can be cracked open for a view and more ventilation or completely closed for full privacy.